 What is the HRA Medicare relationship?
-Can an HRA be used for Medicare Premium Reimbursement?
+Can an HRA be used for Medicare Premium Reimbursement in 2023?
 Can employers pay Medicare premiums for employees?
 These are all good questions.
 Since Medicare is governed by several laws, this requires a complex answer.
 Here's what to know about HRAs and Medicare.

 Medicare Premium Reimbursement: What is it?